-Volunteers serving as a leader or sponsor but who also may have the following situations:
+These volunteers may have the following situations:

 - Isolated contact with a minor i.e. being alone with a minor out of visual range of their ministry staff or volunteers - Custody of a minor i.e. being alone with a minor while you are in full control of them. - Supervision over a minor i.e. having authority in the ministry to direct a minor into an isolated location.